Author of this blog - Sally McManus, a Research Associate at NatCen.

 The recent completion of the fourth survey makes this the longest-running series in the world to monitor a nation’s mental health using consistent methods.
-In 2014/15, interviewers went into the homes of a random sample of 7,500 people aged from 16 to over a hundred, including some with no contact with health services and many with conditions that hadn’t previously been identified.
+In 2014/15, interviewers went into the homes of a random sample of 7500 people aged from 16 to over 100, including some with no contact with health services and many with conditions that hadn’t previously been identified.

-Alongside assessing mental disorder, the APMS questionnaire collects data on the wider circumstances of people’s lives.
-Many of the publications provide evidence on inequalities in mental illness by a range of demographic, social and economic factors, including:
+Alongside assessing mental disorders, the APMS questionnaire collects data on the wider circumstances of people’s lives.
+Many of the publications provide evidence of inequalities in mental illness by a range of demographic, social and economic factors, including:

 - age and generation

 - job insecurity